 Reading and Lecture Strategies

-Most classes at Reed are conferences; however, every Reedie will at some point in his or her career need to take a lecture class, whether it is Hum 110 or Intro Bio.
+While most classes at Reed are conferences, every Reedie will at some point in his or her career need to take a lecture class.
 Taking good notes is crucial for good conference participation and for learning the material.
-It is hubris to believe that you will remember the key details of every Hum 110 lecture at the end of the semester based on memory alone.
-(Many students find it difficult to remember all the lecturers' names, let alone the detailed content of what they said.)
+It is hubris to believe that you will remember the key details of every lecture at the end of the semester based on memory alone.
 It will be easier to study for exams if your lecture notes are kept either in a three-ring binder or in a bound notebook.
 Bring this notebook or binder with you to conference!

 What should your notes include?

 - A list of key terms that were defined in lecture or you did not understand.

 - The evidence used to support the thesis.

 - A list of the claims or pieces of evidence that you didn't understand, disagreed with, or were unsure about.